PedroLuisBernardos/Tearlaments-Guide/README.md

 #### Lunalight deck

-This is a full gaz version; more combo, more complicated.
-I recommend you to understand both versions individually and then try by mixing them.
+This version is not very good since the Lunalight cards are pretty old and weak, but it's stills fun to play!

-I'll leave it to you to explore the classic Lunalight. combos since this is a Tear guide.
+I'll leave it to you to explore the classic Lunalight combos since this is a Tear guide.
 But here is an idea of the deck:

 ![Lunalight deck](/decks/lunalight.png)

 #### P.U.N.K. deck

 This is a full gaz version; more combo, more complicated.
-I recommend you to understand both versions individually and then try by mixing them.
+I recommend you to understand both versions indiidually and then try by mixing them.

 I'll leave it to you to explore the classic P.U.N.K. combos since this is a Tear guide.
 But here is an idea of the deck: